 IX.
 Copies of Cashed Warrants

 Copies of cashed warrants are provided to the agencies by request only.
 These copies may be used as proof of payment.
 Requests for copies of cashed warrants are submitted using the Copy of Cashed Warrant request in ServiceNow.
+Images are only available for the last seven years.

 X. Payment Cancelation